-Day 21, Sunday 16th June Kashgar Today we visit the famous animal market and the Kashgar Sunday Bazaar which have been meeting places for locals, merchants and travellers along the ancient Silk Road for hundreds of years.
+Kashgar old town is a visit to the century old tea house to share a traditional tea with the local Kashgar Uyghurs.
+B/D Day 18, Sunday 7th June Kashgar Today we visit the famous animal market and the Kashgar Sunday Bazaar which have been meeting places for locals, merchants and travellers along the ancient Silk Road for hundreds of years.
 Uyghurs, Tajiks, Kyrgyz and Uzbeks all congregate, dressed in their traditional clothing, selling horses, sheep, cattle, goats, donkeys and camels.
 The cacophony of sights and sounds make these Central Asian markets and bazaars such a joy to visit.
 We will visit the Id Kah Mosque, the largest mosque in Xinjiang together with the Abakh Khoja Tomb.
 The tomb is a beautiful example of the Samarkand Islamic architecture with exquisite tiled ceilings and classical minarets.
-Built in 1640, the tombs cover an area of over 2 hectares with five generations and seventy two members of the same family buried within the complex.
+Built in 1640, the tombs cover an area of over 2 hectares with five generations and 72 members of the same family buried within the complex.
 There will then be some free time to explore the old town of Kashgar which is a labyrinth of artisan districts in which carpenters, blacksmiths, jewellers and farriers work alongside bakeries, teashops and noodle shops.
+B/D

-B/D Day 22, Monday 17th June Kashgar to Taxkorgan After early breakfast in hotel, you will be driven to the Tajik autonomous county of Taxkorgan, which is located in the eastern part of the Pamir Plateau.
-The driving time today is about 8 hours, and on the way we will stop to visit the Kalakuliy Lake at the foot of Muztaga Peak.
+Day 19, Monday 8th June Kashgar to Taxkorgan After an early breakfast in the hotel, you will be driven to the Tajik autonomous county of Taxkorgan, which is located in the eastern part of the Pamir Plateau.
+The driving time today is about 7 hours, and on the way we will stop to visit the Karakul Lake at the foot of Muztaga Peak.
 The lake is about 30m deep and at an altitude of 3,600m and was formed by alpine glacial erosion.
-It is famous for its .....

-beautiful reflections of the surrounding snow capped mountains around.
-We will arrive in Taxkorgan quite late and will stay for just the one night.
-B/L/D Day 23, Tuesday 18th June Taxkorgan to Kashgar Today we will visit the Stone City and the Golden Grass scenic area.

-Taxkorgan which means stone city in the Tajik language,

-is at 3,100m above sea level.
+It is famous for its beautiful reflections of the surrounding snow capped mountains around.
+We will arrive in Taxkorgan in the later afternoon and will stay for two nights.
+B/D Day 20, Tuesday 9th June Taxkorgan Today we will visit the Stone City and the Golden Grass scenic area.
+Taxkorgan which means stone city in the Tajik language, is at 3,100m above sea level.
 The Stone city is a famous ruin of the ancient city on the Silk Road in Xinjiang Province.
 Its power came from its position at the cross roads of both the middle and southern route of the ancient Silk Road where it was the primary passageway leading to the Pamirs from Kashgar, Shache, Yengisar, and Karghalik.
-In Han Dynasty (202B.C.-220A.D.), the site was the palace city of the Puli Kingdom, one of the 36 kingdoms in west region which were united by the Tang Government (618-907 AD).
-We will then make our way back to Kashgar.
-B/L/D. Day 24, Wednesday 19th June Kashgar to Urumqi This morning we will transfer to the airport and take a flight to Urumqi.
-Upon arrival we will visit Xinjiang Autonomous Region Museum, and the International Bazaar.
-The Xinjiang Museum was officially opened in 1959 and reconstructed in 2005.
-The exhibition hall houses more than 40,000 precious cultural relics and specimens such as a mummified body and frescoes from the Buddha Caves.
-Staying over night in Urumqi for two nights.
-B/D Day 25, Thursday 20th June Urumqi Today we will visit the Heavenly Lake and Heavenly Mountain Scenic Area which forms a natural highland scenic area surrounded by snow covered mountains and coniferous forest.
-In the shape of a half-moon at a height of 1,910m above sea-level, the Heavenly Lake is just like a green pearl inlayed into the northern side of the Heavenly Mountain.
-Farewell dinner tonight.
-B/L/D Day 26, Friday 21st June Urumqi Today is the last day of our itinerary.
-The morning is free at leisure until we are transferred to the airport for your flight departure back to Australia.
+In Han Dynasty (202B.C.-220 AD) the site was the palace city of the Puli Kingdom, one of the 36 kingdoms in west region which were united by the Tang Government (618-907 AD).
+This evening we will have dinner with a Tajik family in a small village nearby and enjoy a dance and singing performance of traditional Tajik songs.
+B/D. Day 21, Wednesday 10th June Taxkorgan to Kashgar This morning we will take the stunning drive back to Kashgar, again witnessing the beauty of the Karakul Lake at the foot of Muztaga Peak.
+As this will be our last night in Xinjiang Province, we will head out for our farewell dinner tonight.
+B/D .....

+Day 22, Thursday 11th June Kashgar to Australia Today is the last day of our itinerary.
+This morning you will be transferred to the airport for your flight departure back to Australia.
 B/meals in flight.